Brightbites/RocketLaunchCountdownRewrite/readme.md

 5. Install the extension "xObsBrowserAutoRefresh"
     - Download from https://obsproject.com/forum/resources/xobsbrowserautorefresh-timed-automatic-browser-source-refreshing.1677
     - Set auto refresh times to whatever you desire.
+        - NOTE: The faster the refresh time the smaller the chance is of the cache crashing

 INSTALL INSTRUCTIONS